Humboldt County, California: Geography

 According to the United States Census Bureau, Humboldt County encompasses 4,052 mi2, of which 3,568 mi2 is land and 484 mi2 is water.

 Cape Mendocino is the westernmost point in California (longitude 124 degrees, 24 minutes, 30 seconds).
 Humboldt Bay, the only deepwater port between San Francisco and Coos Bay, Oregon, is located on the coast at the midpoint of the county.

 Humboldt County contains a diversity of plant and animal species, with significant forest and coastal habitats.
 In coastal areas there are extensive redwood forests.
 A prominent understory shrub is the toyon, whose northern range limit is in Humboldt County.

 Rivers

-Humboldt County's major rivers include (in order of flow – cubic meters per second – from largest to smallest):
+Humboldt County's major rivers include (in order of flow – in cubic meters per second – from largest to smallest):